 Access anything from anywhere

-Google’s search algorithms – including predictive search – make it easy to find anything you need quickly and simply, right across the G Suite’s apps, including Gmail, Google Docs and more.
-That means no more scrolling endlessly through bad search results just to find the sickness policy or that strategy document you were working on last week.
+Plus, using Google Workspace means you can access the files you need from anywhere — which is vital in today’s workplace.
+Google’s search algorithms (including predictive search) make it easy to find what you need quickly and simply, whether it’s in your Gmail, Google Docs, or Drive.
+That means no more scrolling endlessly through bad search results just to find your company’s vacation policy or that strategy document you were working on last week.

 Control access and users securely

 While storing everything in the cloud is convenient, it also comes with an inherent security risk.
 And if you’re building a business case for implementing Google Workspace, it’s a good idea to be equipped with some facts about how Google does security.